sdp5/sdp5.github.io/content/_index.md

 toc: true
 ---

-Software engineer with 14 years of experience in web backend development, data engineering, and GenAI apps—skilled in Python (Django/Flask), data pipelines, GNOME apps development, and cloud/DevOps tools (AWS, OpenShift)—bringing technical depth and business context from both startup and enterprise environments.
+Software developer with over a decade of experience in web backend development, data engineering, and GenAI apps—skilled in Python (Django/Flask), data pipelines, GNOME apps development, and cloud/DevOps tools (AWS, OpenShift)—bringing technical depth and business context from both startup and enterprise environments.

 ## Blog